AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-storefront.md

 ---
-group: frontend-developer-guide
-title: Apply and configure a storefront theme
+title: Apply and Configure a Storefront Theme | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# Apply and configure a storefront theme

 The topic describes how to apply a [theme](https://glossary.magento.com/theme) for your store.
 This is a required step if you want a theme to be used on a [storefront](https://glossary.magento.com/storefront).
 Also, it gives information how to add a theme independent logo for your store.